 There are a number of use cases for the connector:

-- This connector supports absolute path setting.
-Note that the target translation files can be stored only in the same branch as the source file.
+This connector supports absolute path setting.
+Target translation files can be stored only in the same branch as the source file.

 If requirements are:

 Monitoring an entire subdirectory for a change in Automated Project Creation.